Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Related Work

 By far the most prevalent approach to weak-supervision for 3D segmentation, is to {\it fully} annotate subsets of slices from the training volumes~\cite{Cicek16}.
 Even though this reduces the segmentation effort, the annotator still has to carefully trace the object boundary in those slices.
 The effort can be reduced by using scribbles in individual slices~\cite{Dorent20} or any of the semi-automated techniques described above.
-Unfortunately, the effectiveness of those that do not require training~\cite{Mortensen95,Kass88} is limited while the others~\cite{Acuna18,Ling19,Peng20} require full supervision and are not applicable in our scenario.
+Unfortunately, the effectiveness of those that do not require training is limited~\cite{Mortensen95,Kass88} while the others~\cite{Acuna18,Ling19,Peng20} require full supervision and are not applicable in our scenario.

-Part of the problem is that these annotations techniques operate purely in 2D without exploiting the 3D nature of the data.
-We will show that by so doing we only need a comparatively small number of point annotations for effective training.
+Part of the problem is that these annotation techniques operate purely in 2D without exploiting the 3D nature of the data.
+Because we do so, we only need a comparatively small number of point annotations for effective training.